priyanshua44/no-llm/docs/configs/privacy.md

 # Model Privacy

-stdllm supports various privacy levels for models, allowing you to choose the appropriate level of data protection for your use case.
+no_llm supports various privacy levels for models, allowing you to choose the appropriate level of data protection for your use case.

 ## Privacy Levels